-One of the league's fastest skaters, Abel became a fan favorite, not just for his offense but also his hustle.
-Detroit employed an aggressive dump-and-chase, forechecking style and Abel was a main cog in the scheme.
-It worked well and the Red Wings appeared poised to bring the Stanley Cup back to Detroit in the spring of 1942.
-But after jumping out to a 3-0 lead against the Toronto Maple Leafs, the Wings collapsed, losing their composure and the next four games.
-During the painful offseason, Adams made changes and selected Abel - 24 years old and with only two full NHL seasons of experience - as the new captain.
+One of the League's fastest skaters, Abel became a fan favorite, not just for his offense but also his hustle.
+Detroit employed an aggressive dump-and-chase, forechecking style, and Abel was a main cog in the scheme.
+It worked well, and the Red Wings appeared poised to bring the Stanley Cup back to Detroit in the spring of 1942.
+But after jumping out to a 3-0 lead against the Toronto Maple Leafs, the Red Wings collapsed, losing their composure and the next four games.
+During the painful offseason, Adams made changes and selected Abel -- 24 years old and with only two full NHL seasons of experience -- as the new captain.

 To start 1948-49, Ivan relegated the 30-year-old Abel to a depth role, inserting Max McNab in his spot.
-But against the New York Rangers in the season's fifth game, McNab was injured and Ivan put Abel back between Lindsay and Howe.
+But after McNab was injured against the New York Rangers in the season's fifth game, Ivan put Abel back between Lindsay and Howe.
 It took 37 seconds for Abel to break a 2-2 tie with the game-winner, and suddenly there was no stopping him.

-Selected to the First All-Star Team as a center, Abel became the first NHL player to be make a postseason all-star team at two positions.
+Selected to the NHL First All-Star Team as a center, Abel became the first player in League history to be make a postseason All-Star team at two positions.
 Most significantly, he won the Hart Trophy as NHL MVP, in a season he had begun as a spare part.

 The young Red Wings players, such as Howe, Lindsay, Red Kelly and Marty Pavelich, all looked up to Abel.
-On road trips they'd gather in his room, and he'd analyze the game the way a coach would and get them ready for their next opponent.
+They'd gather in his room on road trips, and he'd analyze the game the way a coach would and get them ready for their next opponent.
 "Abel is the real leader of the team," Hall of Fame defenseman Bill Quackenbush said.
 "Other players like Howe and Lindsay may be more spectacular, but he's the guy they look to when the going gets tough."

-In their quest for the Cup in 1950, they were nearly denied again by Toronto, which Detroit defeated in a rough, seven-game semifinal series, during which Howe suffered a serious head injury.
-Abel and Detroit pushed on and then defeated a stubborn Rangers team 4-3 in double overtime in Game 7 of the Final, on a Pete Babando goal.
+In their quest for the Cup in 1950, they were nearly denied again by Toronto, which Detroit defeated in a rough, seven-game semifinal series, when Howe sustained a serious head injury.
+Abel and Detroit pushed on, and then defeated a stubborn Rangers team 4-3 in the second overtime in Game 7 of the Final, on a Pete Babando goal.
 It was the first time the Cup was captured in overtime of Game 7.
 Abel went into the subdued Rangers dressing room afterward and said, "Don't you guys know when to quit?"

-Realizing he was on the wane and looking to transition into another area of the game, he stunned the hockey world that offseason by requesting a trade to the Chicago Black Hawks, serving as a playing coach with them.
+Realizing he was on the wane and looking to transition into another area of the game, he stunned the hockey world that offseason by requesting a trade to the Chicago Black Hawks, becoming a player/coach with them.
 He played 39 games in 1952-53 and helped guide Chicago to its first playoff berth in seven seasons.

-A long, successful coaching and management career followed, as did a lengthy stint as a Red Wings color analyst on radio and TV.
-Abel was inducted into the Hall of Fame in 1969.
+A long, successful coaching and management career followed, as did a lengthy stint as a Red Wings color commentator on radio and TV.
+Abel was inducted into the Hockey Hall of Fame in 1969.